ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 This makes that you need to do a little bit more yourself, but it also makes that you are in complete control of the entire data flow.

 ### Performance
-With spring data jdbc you have a little more control which query will be executed on the database since it is executed directly on the jdbc instead of going through a middle layer.
+With Spring Data JDBC you have a little more control which query will be executed on the database since it is executed directly on the JDBC instead of going through a middle layer.
 All the queries are eager, this is also an advantage because less queries need to be sent to the database.
-But because spring data jdbc does not have a persistence context, when creating or updating entities in an aggregate, currently this is accomplished by deleting and again saving these entities which could mean that sometimes unnecessary operations will be executed.
+But because Spring Data JDBC does not have a persistence context, when creating or updating entities in an aggregate, currently this is accomplished by deleting and again saving these entities which could mean that sometimes unnecessary operations will be executed.
-With spring data jpa you have more possibilities for fine tuning performance.
+With Spring Data JPA you have more possibilities for fine tuning performance.
 For example with the possibility of using the lazy loading and the usage of a cache.
 Because of these possibilities it is also more difficult to create a configuration for a good performance.

 ## Should I use it?
-Spring data jdbc is in my opinion a very nice addition to the spring data family with lots of potential.
+Spring Data JDBC is in my opinion a very nice addition to the Spring Data family with lots of potential.
-With the release of spring data jdbc 1.1 it became a lot more stable.
+With the release of Spring Data JDBC 1.1 it became a lot more stable.
 If you know the rules to follow, it is now very easy to create a simple application using this technology.
-There are already a lot of advantages of using spring data jdbc and these advantages will only grow when features will be added to it.
+There are already a lot of advantages of using Spring Data JDBC and these advantages will only grow when features will be added to it.

 There are also some drawbacks.
 The biggest drawback is that it is rather new, version 1.0 was released less than 2 years ago.
 It is also still rather difficult to find a lot of information about this technology so if you will use this technology you will need to reserve some time to experiment.

 In this case I would advise to at least try the technology out because of the big potential.
 I have had a lot of fun trying out this technology and I noticed that it really helped me creating a good application.
-This technology hits a sweet spot between spring jdbc and spring data jpa by using the good parts of both.
+This technology hits a sweet spot between Spring JDBC and Spring Data JPA by using the good parts of both.
 On top of that they also added some nice DDD principles.

 So in short, go out and try out this technology!